kpodoba/Priority_Queue/README.md

-Repository for a C++ project implementing a bounded priority queue with support for different priorities and data types.
+Repository for a C++ project implementing a priority queue for elements with different priorities and supporting various data types.